 After 3 days in Girona, we spent the rest of our time (3 ½ days) in the city of Barcelona.
-Three days is not enough to see or eat everything in Barcelona, it’s just enough to get acquainted with the city.
-It rained a lot during our time there, but we did have some great dining experiences and were pleasantly surprised by the magnificence of Gaudi’s masterpiece, La Sagrada Familia.
+Three days is not enough to see or eat all the Barcelona food it offers.
+It’s just enough to get acquainted with the city.